-- The Vice President of Student Affairs and Enrollment Management or designee may impose an interim “University Suspension,” an interim “Removal from Housing,” an interim “Loss of Recognition, ”and/or other necessary restrictions on a respondent prior to or during an Administrative Review of the respondent’s alleged violation.
+- The Vice President for Student Life or designee may impose an interim “University Suspension,” an interim “Removal from Housing,” an interim “Loss of Recognition, ”and/or other necessary restrictions on a respondent prior to or during an Administrative Review of the respondent’s alleged violation.
 Such action may be taken when, in the professional judgment of a University official, a threat of harm to persons or property exists, to protect the safety of any person, or when a significant disruption occurs within the educational community or living and learning environment.

 - Interim administrative actions are not sanctions.
 They are taken in an effort to protect the safety and well-being of the complainant, respondent, other members of the University community, the University, or property.
 Interim administrative actions are preliminary in nature; and are in effect only until the resolution of the Community Standards process; however, violations of interim administrative actions may result in additional violations and sanctions including University Suspension or University Expulsion or Loss of Recognition.